-The timescale for responding to a subject access request has been reduced from 40 calendar days to 30.
+The timescale for responding to a subject access request has been reduced from 40 calendar days to one calendar month.
 In exceptional circumstances, this period can be extended but you must explain from the outset why.

 - Review your current processes, and the wordings in your contracts about how you handle individuals’ personal data

 - Carry out an exercise to see where you keep the information on clients’ personal data and consider whether you need to store it in a more secure manner.

 - Consider whether you actually need some of the personal information you currently have and collect from your clients

 - The ICO website and Checklist is a great start to assess how you store information currently and what you might need to do to comply with the new GDPR.

 - Check with your employer or organisation if appropriate to ensure you are complying with their guidelines and polices